Date of Award

 The effects of the two VPN configurations are then tested using the academic version of OPNET IT Guru network simulation software.
 Analysis of the data collected from the simulations show the different network performance that results from the use of alternative VPN setups.
 Managerial recommendations are made based on the results of this analysis.

 Powell, J. Myles, "The Impact of Virtual Private Network (VPN) on a Company's Network" (2010).
-Undergraduate Honors Theses.
+Undergraduate Honors Capstone Projects.
 57.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .